ajithabhks/sigmt/README.md

 [![PyPI version](https://img.shields.io/pypi/v/sigmt)](https://pypi.org/project/sigmt/)

-# SigMT: An open-source python package for magnetotelluric data processing
+# SigMT: An open-source Python package for magnetotelluric data processing

-SigMT is a python package designed for the processing of the raw magnetotelluric (MT) data to obtain the MT impedance and tipper estimates.
-It works in an automated way, so that manual time series inspection and editing are not required.
-Mahalanobis based data selection tool is implemented in the package to avoid the manual editing of time series.
-The final impedance estimation is done using the robust estimation method.
-Different data selection tools such as coherency threshold, polarization direction are included in this package.
+SigMT is an open-source Python package developed for the processing of magnetotelluric (MT) time-series data to estimate MT impedance and tipper responses.
+The package enables data processing with minimal manual intervention by utilizing a Mahalanobis distance–based data selection tool.
+Final estimation is performed using a robust statistical approach.
+In addition, SigMT includes noise rejection tools such as coherency thresholding and polarization direction analysis to enhance the reliability of the estimated MT responses.
+The package currently supports Metronix and Phoenix (MTU-5C) time-series formats through a graphical user interface.

 ## How to install?